 You might also like these apple dessert recipes:

-Caramel Apple Cupcakes made with a spiced apple cupcake topped with caramel icing.
+These Caramel Apple Cupcakes are made with a spiced apple cupcake and topped with caramel icing.
 They melt in your mouth and are such a delicious apple dessert idea!

 APPLE SPICE CUPCAKES